Health and Fitness

 Make sure session controls are easily accessible.
 Avoid using a menu as the sole means for accessing any control.

 Use a distinct layout or appearance to indicate an active session.
-During wrist raises, your app's appearance should signal to the user that a session is active.
+During wrist raises, your app's appearance should signal that a session is active.

 |Example text from the Workout app|